-You can use symmetric cryptography using pre-shared keys to protect the communication between Cloud Discovery Service and the user's DomainParticipants, as described in Security Considerations when Using Cloud Discovery Service.
+You can use symmetric cryptography using pre-shared keys to protect the communication between Cloud Discovery Service and the active DomainParticipants, as described in Security Considerations when Using Cloud Discovery Service in the RTI Security Plugins User's Manual.

-Cloud Discovery Service uses the RTI Lightweight Security Plugins to protect the integrity and/or confidentiality of RTPS messages.
+Cloud Discovery Service uses the Lightweight Builtin Security Plugins to protect the integrity and/or confidentiality of RTPS messages.
 By operating at the RTPS level, the protection is applied to all messages exchanged between the DomainParticipants and Cloud Discovery Service.
 These include the participant announcements and the BINDING_PING messages when using the Real-Time WAN Transport.

 Attention: In the prior releases, Cloud Discovery Service and Real-Time WAN Transport can be protected with <<deprecated>> com.rti.serv.secure.cryptography.rtps_protection_key and <<deprecated>> com.rti.serv.secure.authentication.participant_discovery_protection_key properties.
 They are still functional and intended for communicating with legacy systems only.
 This functionality will be removed in the future and is not suitable for new deployments.
-For detailed description about legacy properties, please refer to Connext DDS Secure and Cloud Discovery Service 6.1.2 documentation.
+For detailed description about legacy properties, please refer to Security Plugins and Cloud Discovery Service 6.1.2 documentation.

-1.9.1 Configuration
+1.10.1 Configuration